datapIan/t5cine/README.md

             └── mp_t5cine
 ```

-Once this is done open your game, then click on the "Mods" tab.
-"Cinematic Mod" should appear in the list; click on it once and then click on "Launch" to restart your game with the mod on.
+Once this is done open your game, then click on the "Mods" tab. "mp_t5cine" should appear in the list; click on it once and then click on "Launch" to restart your game with the mod on.

+A list of commands can be found [here]

 <br/><br/>
+## To-Do List
+I know this mod is very bare bones and there is not much to it, but in time I will try to implement every part of Sass' mod into Black Ops.
+You can only spawn one bot at a time, and I have not yet implemented a way to kill the bot via command.
+* Add the ability to differentiate between bot names for ease of use with commands.
+* Add the ability to spawn bots and choosing "class" and "team".
+* Add "kill" command.
+* Add "vision" command.
+* Add "bot model" command.
+* Add "hold gun" command.
+* Add "score" command. // Similar to "mvm_score"
+* Add "killstreak command. // Similar to "mvm_killstreak"